BryghtWords/rules_idris/README.md

 ### Create an idris module

-Add the following into the `BUILD` file for your executable:
+Add the following into the `BUILD` file for your module:

 ```python
 load("@rules_idris//idris:rules_idris.bzl", "idris_library")